Krish-Chandra/DL_Yii2/README.md

     - member (users of the system will belong to this role)

   - The app comes with two preconfigured admin users:
-    1. name: adminuser/ password: password
+    1. name: admin / password: password
       - Belongs to the 'librarian' role

     2. asstadmin/password